6jay9/Ethereum_project/README.md

 # ETH PROOF: Beginner EVM Course Project
 ## MyToken Smart Contract

-This Solidity program is a simple implementation to demonstrate the basic functionalities of an ERC-20-like token on the Ethereum blockchain.
 This repository contains the MyToken smart contract, including functionalities for mining and burning token.
 ### Executing program

 To run this program, I used Remix, an online Solidity IDE.
-The Remix website at https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.18+commit.87f61d96.js.
+The Remix website at https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.18+commit.87f61d96.js

-1. Primarily , created a new workspace naming Solidity_Assignment while intializing git with it and then created a new file by clicking on the "+" icon in the left-hand sidebar.
+Primarily , created a new workspace naming Solidity_Assignment while intializing git with it and then created a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., Mytoken.sol).

 ```javascript
 // SPDX-License-Identifier: MIT